 Larry Klayman, founder of Judicial Watch, released a book sometime back called, “Whores, Why and How I Came to Fight the Establishment”, outlining just how intellectually corrupt the federal judiciary actually is.
 As you read the information you quickly come to realize that most of them are nothing more than political hacks with a vile ideological concept of what is Constitutional.

 “But why shouldn’t the Constitution be treated like an ancient grandfather, a nice old guy whose utterances, in a half-hearted effort to be respectful, we acknowledge in the same tone we’d use with a toddler and then promptly ignore?Green is just one more way in which democracy as we know it is being threatened.
 Land usage can be stripped from its rightful owners because some bird, or a plant, or an amoeba that lives there has been determined to be endangered.
 Whole industries can be destroyed because the activists and their allies in government decide that an owl needs millions of acres of untouched land in order to survive.
-Humanity can be decimated because they have decided that some pesticide is detrimental to the environment; which started with DDT and they have attacked every life saving pesticide that has ever come on the market.
-And they are now extending it to rodenticides; and the media is compliant with them.
+Humanity can be decimated because they have decided that some pesticide is detrimental to the environment; which started with DDT and they have attacked every life saving pesticide that has ever come on the market ever since, including rodenticides, and the media is in collusion with them.